patillacode/twitter-race/README.md

 A python hashtag tracker for twitter [console based] Keep track of different hashtags and see who is winning

-* See live how many tweets have the hashtags your are looking for
+* See live how many tweets are sent with the hashtags your are looking for
-* DB stores counters for each hastag given
+* DB stores counters for each hashtag given
 * DB stores each tweet (as a json) that has one of your given hashtags for a deeper later analysis if wanted

+ Please report issues, enhancements you can think of, suggestions, whatever!
 ------------

 ## Install